PaltrinieriDavide/Object-Recognition-with-Personalized-CLIP-Embeddings/README.md

 # Object Recognition with Personalized CLIP Embeddings

-This project implements a binary image classification pipeline that transforms images into a tabular feature set based on similarity scores.
-Instead of training a model directly on pixel data, it engineers features by comparing an image's CLIP embedding against a specialized text embedding.
-This specialized embedding is fine-tuned on a small number of target class examples using the HiPer methodology, creating a highly descriptive representation of the object.
-The resulting feature vectors are then used to train and evaluate a variety of classical machine learning models to identify the most effective classifier for the task.
+This project implements a binary classifier for specific object recognition, addressing the limitations of standard CLIP in preserving an object's unique identity.
+The core methodology leverages HiPer to learn an object's distinctive features from a target image, encoding this identity into specialized textual embeddings that share CLIP's vector space.
+This process transforms the classification challenge into a tabular data problem by creating a feature set based on the similarity between an image and the specialized HiPer prompt.
+A final classical machine learning model is then trained on these engineered features.
+The proposed solution demonstrates high reliability and efficiency, achieving an average accuracy of over 87.5%.
+This result significantly outperforms standalone CLIP, which averaged only 57.5% accuracy on the same multi-prompt classification tasks, proving the effectiveness of this combined approach.

 ## Prerequisites and Setup